raznem/parsera/README.md

 # Parsera
 Lightweight library for scraping web-sites with LLMs.
-You can check how it works on [Parsera website](https://parsera.org).
+You can test it on [Parsera website](https://parsera.org).

+## Why Parsera?
+Because it's simple and lightweight, with minimal token use it boosts speed and reduces expenses.

 ## Installation